 S 3: Slaughter guidelines

 All slaughter systems must be designed and managed to ensure minimum distress and discomfort to the goats.
-Slaughter facilities must follow the North American Meat Institute (NAMI) guidelines while processing HFAC livestock.
-In addition, slaughter protocols must include stunning and ensured insensibility prior to the exsanguination process.
+Producers must use processors who follow American Meat Institute (AMI) guidelines for processing livestock.
+Processors will be audited based on AMI guidelines.